AmingAndrei/violence.website/content/locations/realspace/chromatican_city.md

 [[index|...]]/[[locations]]/chromatican_city.md

-The Chromatican City is a vast, anomalous metropolitan construct that manifested spontaneously within ASHSPACE during the events of the Ashen Winter Incident.
+The Chromatican City is a vast, anomalous metropolitan construct that manifested spontaneously within REALSPACE during the events of the Ashen Winter Incident.
 Encompassing an estimated area of 7,125 km², it is recognized as the largest human-inhabited zone in the Ashen Winter era, with an approximate population of 100 million citizens, including non-human inhabitants.

 Manifestation